Snapchat/KeyDB-docs/docs/support.md

 sidebar_label: Support
 ---

-Support options are all through the community and managed by the KeyDB team at Snap Inc. Because KeyDB is solely an open open source project, there are no paid support services available, however the KeyDB team actively monitors issues and channels regularly.
+Support options are all through the community and managed by the KeyDB team at Snap Inc. Because KeyDB is solely an open source project, there are no paid support services available, however the KeyDB team actively monitors issues and channels regularly.

 ## Start by Searching the Docs